NBA Rumors: Toronto Raptors Will Definitely Regret Firing Dwane Casey As Head Coach [Opinion]

 Despite winning the 2018 NBA Coach of the Year award, Dwane Casey admitted that his recent firing greatly affected how he sees himself as a head coach.
 However, the award is a clear proof that Casey is not the major problem in Toronto.
 During the 2017-18 NBA season, Casey has earned a huge praise for the changes he made with the team’s offensive plan.

 However, during their playoff run, Raptors superstars Kyle Lowry and DeMar DeRozan have been very inconsistent on the offensive end of the floor, giving the Cavaliers an easy path to the Eastern Conference finals.
 As the new head coach of the Detroit Pistons, Casey will have the opportunity to prove himself once again.
 He will be coaching a squad led by the formidable frontcourt duo of Blake Griffin and Andre Drummond and a talented guard in Reggie Jackson.
-The Raptors and Pistons’ performance in the 2018-19 NBA season will determine if Toronto really made the right decision to fire Casey as head coach.
+The Raptors’ and Pistons’ performance in the 2018-19 NBA season will determine if Toronto really made the right decision to fire Casey as head coach.